 In this section, the most common used neural networks are described.
 After this section the reader should be familiar with deep learning architectures and identify the structure used in the project, described from Chapter 5 onwards.

-Perceptron Networkss
+Perceptron Networks

 Perceptons are considered the first generation of neural networks.